fosdem-testingautomation/fosdem-testingautomation.github.io/README.md

 # Why
-This is the third year for the Testing/Automation dev room at FOSDEM.
+This is the third year for the Testing/Automation dev room at [FOSDEM](https://fosdem.org/2015).
 This room is about creating better software through a focus on testing and automation at all layers of the stack.
 From creating libraries and end-user applications all the way down to packaging, distribution and deployment.
 Testing and automation is not isolated to a single toolchain, language or platform, there is much to learn and share regardless of background!

+# Where
+FOSDEM is hosted at [Université libre de Bruxelles in Brussels, Belgium](https://fosdem.org/2015/practical/transportation/).
+The Testing and Automation dev room is currently slated for Building H, room 1309, which seats ~145.

 # When
  * CFP Submission Deadline: 23:59 UTC, 1 December 2014